wp-plugins/my-testimonials/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a very simple testimonials plugin created By Peter Featherstone
+This is a very simple testimonials plugin.

+Please note that I have created this as a plugin as a personal project to use across various sites that I make, therefore there will be no custom support or feature requests in regards this plugin.

+You are of course more than welcome to use it however if you wish and it fulfils your needs!

 == Description ==